How to Start a Corporation in Alaska

 Step 4: File the Alaska Articles of Incorporation

 You will need to file the Alaska Articles of Incorporation to set up a corporation in Alaska.
-The Articles of Incorporation is the document that officially creates your Alaska corporation, which you can file online, by mail, or fax with the Department of Commerce.
+You can file online, by mail, or fax with the Department of Commerce.
 The filing cost is $250.

 This document will cover the basics of your corporation, including: